-Blufflands land stewardship interns work hard to maintain and restore native landscapes in extreme Northeast Iowa.
+Blufflands land stewardship interns work hard to maintain and restore native landscapes in northeast Iowa.
 Interns will conduct needed land management and restoration on remnant and reconstructed prairies, woodlands, oak savannas and other natural areas owned or protected by INHF.
 Interns will use a variety of hand tools and chainsaws to help accomplish restoration goals.

 Students selected for INHF’s Blufflands internship will learn from and work closely with landowners and working professionals in the field.
 Educational opportunities beyond daily work experiences will be provided, including participation in regional natural resources conferences, which will expose interns to several conservationists and organizations in a concentrated setting.
 First aid, CPR and harassment training will be provided at the beginning of the internship.